 Lunchtime Clubs and Activities

-Recently students have been asking to set up clubs and the library is the perfect venue for this.
-At the moment we have a very popular Warhammer Club, organised by Oliver in Year 8, ICT and Gaming Clubs and Art and Craft Clubs.
+Recently, students have been asking to set up clubs and the library is the perfect venue for this.
+At the moment we have a very popular Harry Potter Club, organised by some enthusiastic Year 8s, and a Yu-Gi-Oh!
+Club.
+Please see Mrs Hassan if you have an idea for a club or group.

 Carnegie Book Awards Shadowing Group

 Every year we shadow the Carnegie Book Awards.
-Students and staff read a selection of the long-listed titles from February and then read many or all of the short-list titles from March to June.
-Those who have committed to reading the books are invited to the ‘Quiz and Cake Party’ on the day the national winner is announced in June.
+Students and staff read a selection of the long-listed titles from February and then read many or all of the short-listed titles from March to June.
+Those who have committed to reading the books are invited to a ‘Quiz and Cake Party’ on the day the national winner is announced in June.

 Subject Reading Lists…